We’re a vibrant Community Food Co-op in the heart of the Inner West.

-- LESS WASTE and LOWER CARBON FOOTPRINT - we reuse, recycle and thoughtfully dispose of our waste
+- LESS WASTE & LOWER CARBON FOOTPRINT – we reuse, recycle and thoughtfully dispose of our waste

-- FOR PEOPLE NOT PROFIT - our members volunteer to keep our overheads low so we can supply you with high quality products at a reasonable price
+- FOR PEOPLE, NOT PROFIT – our members volunteer to keep our overheads low, so we can supply you with high quality products at reasonable prices

 In 1981, a single household in Charles Street, Erskineville went on a rent strike, and they began buying bulk grains, nuts and seeds with the money from the strike.
 They sold these (with a small markup) out of the front room of their house.

 In 1982, the Charles Street Food Co-op relocated to the Erskineville Anglican Church Hall, and became known as ‘the Erko’.

 In 1983, the Erko moved to the Alpha House building on King Street, Newtown, which was squatted by a group of artists.
 It was renamed the Community Food Store, and was only open on Saturdays.
 A small dedicated group of volunteers maintained it, and by early 1985 their aim was to form a workers’ co-operative under the Companies Act, and later to register as a consumer co-operative.
 Long-term, the group also hoped to have a permanent place of residence, to open six days a week, to stock fruit and vegetables, and to put a sign up outside.

 In 1987, Alpha House was reclaimed by the NSW Department of Housing, which owned the building, and the Community Food Store moved to 113 Enmore Road, its current location.
 The Enmore Road premises were known as the EPI Centre, and were shared with Permaculture Sydney.
 The whole operation took up part of what is now the storeroom.
 In those days, if you worked in the store you were paid the princely sum of one dollar an hour.